The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 The service is impeccable, and the coffee from all over the world is incredible.

-You do have to wait for a table, but you can wander around the museum with its exotic plants and Islamic architecture whilst you wait.
+You do have to wait quite a long time for a table, but you can wander around the museum with its beautiful garden and Islamic architecture whilst you wait.

 You are given a bleeper to notify you when your table is ready.

-Once inside, you are free to take your time to paw over the extensive menu and believe me..I couldn’t decide for ages.
+Once you are seated inside, you are free to take your time to paw over the extensive menu.
+The choice of coffee available makes it incredibly difficult to choose.

-I chose a Caribbean coffee from the Blue Mountains, and it didn’t disappoint.
+I eventually decided to go with a Caribbean coffee from the Blue Mountains, and it didn’t disappoint.

-It came served in beautiful little cups with fresh cream, chocolate chips, and an assortment of other interesting little delights to enhance the taste of the coffee.
+It came served in beautiful little cups with fresh cream, chocolate chips, vanilla pods, and an assortment of other delights to enhance the taste of the coffee.

-I also had a slice of cake, which was delicately spiced and beautifully presented.
+I also had a slice of cake, which was delicately spiced and tasted wonderful.

 My tastebuds were in heaven.

-I want to try every coffee on the menu, so I’ve promised myself I will go back again and again until I have.
+I now wish to try every coffee on the menu, so I’ve promised myself I will go back again and again until I have.

 That’s a lot of coffee.

-The queues can be very long, so I suggest going early around 9.30 am when they first open.
+I suggest arriving early around 9.30 am when they first open and join the queue outside.

-The prices were fairly reasonable considering the quality of the food being served and the stunning decor, I was pleasantly surprised.
+It’s worth the wait for the quality of food being served and the stunning decor.

-Hopefully, I’ll eventually make my way through the hundreds of coffees on offer from around the world.
+Hopefully, I can make my way through the hundreds of coffees on offer from around the world.

 I’m certainly up for trying.

-It’s worth visiting just to capture those perfect Instagram photos.
+Bacha Coffee is worth visiting just to capture those perfect Instagram photos regardless of the excellent food and coffee.

 Opening hours are,